 - Are defined by RTL, DCP or EDIF sources

-- Contain IP that are set to Global synthesis, as opposed to out-of-context (OOC) synthesis
+- Do not pass parameter and generic values to that level of hierarchy from above.
+Parameters and generics can exist on the Reconfigurable Partition boundary but must be evaluated locally prior to partition creation.

-- Do not contain out-of-context modules in the underlying RTL
+- Do not contain out-of-context (other than IP) or EDIF modules in the underlying RTL

 - Do not have IP as the top level

 - Do not contain block diagram (.bd) sources